Grant acquittal requirements

 - any difficulties encountered in implementing the project;

 - any follow-up activities arising from the project; and

-- at least one high-quality resolution digital photograph (3000 dpi) suitable for publication on the AKF website as well as copies of promotional materials or testimonials
+- at least one high-quality resolution digital photograph (3000 dpi) highlighting the project suitable for publication on the AKF website as well as copies of promotional materials or testimonials

 The AKF may seek a verbal report from grant recipients at Board meetings in addition to the above grant acquittal requirements.

-An interim report is required where a project extends over more than six months.
+An interim report may be required where a project extends over more than six months.